Our Members Asked:

-Question: I'm worried that I'm not getting enough potassium in my diet, but potassium supplements only seem to provide a very small dose -- much less than what we are supposed to get on a daily basis.
+I'm worried that I'm not getting enough potassium, but potassium supplements only provide a small dose -- much less than the daily requirement.
 Why is this, and how can increase my daily intake?

 Many potassium supplements provide just a small fraction of this amount, often 99 mg of potassium per daily serving.
 The reasons for this are explained in the "What to Consider When Buying" section of the Potassium Supplements Review.
 However, as also noted in the Review, supplements providing larger doses of potassium are now available on the market.
 These may be more practical for people who take larger doses of potassium for a specific reason, such as lowering high blood pressure, or for those who are unable to get enough potassium in their diet.

 For more about this, as well as our tests of products, see the Potassium Supplements Review >>

 Join today to unlock all member benefits including full access to all CL Answers and over 1,300 reviews.Join Now